hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ## Interface Based Projections

-In this type, we create an interface with only getter methods of properties we want from an entity class.
+In this case, we create an interface with only getter methods of the properties we want from the entity class.
-This interface will be the return type of query method we write in repository.
+This interface will be the return type of the query method we write in the repository.

 ### Close Projection

-In Close Projection, the getter methods of interface match exactly with the getter methods of Entity’s properties.
+In Close Projection, the getter methods of the interface match exactly with the getter methods of the Entity’s properties.

 Let’s declare a projection interface for the Course and Student entities as shown below.